internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

 # Building the RIOT example application

 Now that all the requirements are set up, a very basic RIOT-based application can be built and flashed onto the board.
-TODO: improve!
-So after RIOT is cloned into a directory of choice (via [github.com/RIOT](https://github.com/RIOT-OS/RIOT)) we can navigate to the `examples/hello-world` directory and build the application:
+Cloning RIOT (via [github.com/RIOT](https://github.com/RIOT-OS/RIOT)), switching to the directory of the example hello world application and building it is performed by the following script:

     :bash:
     git clone git@github.com:RIOT-OS/RIOT.git &&